vmware/vks-image-builder/docs/windows.md

 ## Requirements

 - Check the [prerequisites][prerequisites]
-- vCenter Server 8, which can be any vCenter 8 instance, it does not have to be the same vCenter managing your vSphere with Tanzu environment
+- vCenter Server 8, which can be any vCenter 8 instance, it does not have to be the same vCenter managing your vSphere Kubernetes Service environment
 - Packer requires the vSphere environment to have DHCP configured; you cannot use static IP address management
 - A recent Windows Server 22H2 ISO image.
 Download through your Microsoft Developer Network (MSDN) or Volume Licensing (VL) account.
 The use of evaluation media is not supported or recommended.
 - VMware Tools ISO Image